JavaScript String Data Type

 What are escape sequences and when are they used?

-How can I convert other data types to strings?
+How do I convert other data types to strings?

 What's the difference between == and === when comparing strings?